-Is understanding emotions a grey area of confusion?
+Is the understanding of emotions a grey area of confusion for you?

-Have you ever been stunned at how your emotions just take over, leaving you feeling lost and exhausted?
+Have you ever been stunned at how your emotions take over, leaving?

-Would you like to have more control over your emotions and use them constructively to heal yourself?
+Would you like to know how to control your emotions and use them constructively to heal yourself?

 Feeling Emotion Is A-OK

 In the past, emotions were swept under the carpet, but thankfully we now know that we have to feel our emotions to work through them and our mental health.